kminmin/LiSSE-MP/MODEL/readme.md

-main code for constructing the surrogate model for prediction of ionic conductivity
+1. Main code for constructing the surrogate model for prediction of ionic conductivity
+2. Database for ionic conductivity used in this study